abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter05.md

 were the conservative element.

 So within the scriptures, you can also have things that contradict that.
-The *antarabhava*, the “in-between becoming,” is a state the Buddha talked about.
+The *antarābhava*, the in-between becoming, is a state the Buddha talked about.
 There is also a discourse in which the Buddha compared the state to a fire being blown by the wind.
 The wind picks up the flame and pushes it somewhere else, which could be near or far away.
-The Buddha compared that to the desire, the degree of *tanha* and identification, that impels the mind to rebirth.
+The Buddha compared that to the desire, the degree of *taṇha* and identification, that impels the mind to rebirth.

 In general, I don’t think it’s as neat and tidy as the ancient